-In other words, User Experience, and thinking in terms of usability, should lie at the heart of the design process and should find their representation as early as the Digital Product Concept phase.
+In other words, User Experience and thinking in terms of usability should lie at the heart of the design process and find their representation as early as the Digital Product Concept phase.

 A late implementation will cause many problems - from purely project-based (e.g., it will affect consistency) to business-based (e.g., the product will not achieve the expected market success).

-From a purely design standpoint, for which UX/UI designers are responsible, the lack of clear, concrete requirements, definitions, research basis, goals, and functions results in working in the dark.
+From a pure design standpoint, for which UX/UI designers are responsible, the lack of precise, concrete requirements, definitions, research basis, goals, and functions results in working in the dark.
 It is just like building sandcastles in the air.